 "I believe the ESC will save lives", he said through an impressive handlebar moustache which goes with the man who set a world towing speed record of 204kmh.
-AL-KO's Electronic Stability Control (ESC)got a perfect day for showing off its Australian innovative design excellence.
+AL-KO's Electronic Stability Control got a perfect day for showing off its Australian innovative design excellence.

-A gale driven downpour turned the Sandown racewaysurface into just the kind of trap which catches out too many Australians who tow.
+A gale driven downpour turned the Sandown surface into just the kind of trap which catches out too many Australians who tow.
 Charlie had to be the bravest man on the day as a procession of media and industry people tried the ESC in anger.
 Some GoSee spoke to had never towed before.

-The best thing about the AL-KO ESC is that most drivers and particularly the newcomers will never know they needed it.
+The best thing about the AL-KO ESC is that most drivers and particularly the newcomes will never know they needed it.
 Wave the wheel about, abuse the towing friendship, take ridiculous levels of evasive action and still the ESC automatically controls the behaviour of the caravan.

 AL-KO said they expect the ESC will add about $1000 to the cost of a caravan and the design copes with caravan axle variations.